ahimsalabs/tygor-templates/starter-react/README.md

 ## What's Included

-- **Go backend** with an Atom (real-time synced state) and a Stream
+- **Go backend** with in-memory task store and real-time invalidation
 - **React frontend** with reactive subscriptions
 - **Type-safe RPC** - Go types generate TypeScript automatically
 - **Hot reload** - Edit Go or TypeScript, browser updates
-- **Validation** - Server validates message length (5-10 chars)

 ## The Example

-This starter demonstrates tygor's real-time features:
+A simple todo list demonstrating tygor's real-time features:

-**Atom** - server-side state that syncs to all connected clients:
-- `Message.State` - Broadcasts the current message and set count
-- `Message.Set` - Updates the message (validates 5-10 character length)

-**Stream** - push-based server-sent events:
-- `Time.Now` - Streams the current server time every second
+**Query/Exec** - standard CRUD:
+- `Tasks.List` - Lists all tasks
+- `Tasks.Create` - Creates a new task
+- `Tasks.Toggle` - Toggles task completion
+- `Tasks.Delete` - Deletes a task

+**LiveValue** - real-time invalidation:
+- `Tasks.Version` - Bumps on any mutation; clients subscribe and refetch

 Open the app in multiple tabs - they all stay in sync!